Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision: Introduction

-Generative Adversarial Networks (GANs) \cite{NIPS2014_5423} are capable of generating highly realistic synthetic data-samples that are almost indistinguishable from samples of real data.
+Generative Adversarial Networks (GANs) \cite{NIPS2014_5423} are capable of generating highly realistic synthetic data-samples.
 This capability is a direct result of the insightful training objective of the generative network: to produce synthetic data that cannot be distinguished from the real thing by a second adversarial network aiming to classify samples as either real or fake.
 Recent advances such as use of the Wasserstein loss \cite{arjovsky17a} and various forms of regularisation \cite{NIPS2017_7159, miyato2018spectral, brock2017neural} and training techniques \cite{karras2018progressive} mean that training of GANs is now stable enough to generate data-samples with thousands of dimensions.
 For example, deep convolutional GANs (DC-GANs) can now produce convincing images at mega-pixel resolution or higher \cite{karras2018progressive, Brock2018LargeSG}.